Stimulate Your Body’s Natural Healing Ability

 Blood is made of RBC (Red Blood Cells), WBC (White Blood Cells), Plasma, and Platelets.
 It was once thought that platelets are only responsible for blood clotting.
 Medical science has learned that platelets release healing proteins called growth factors that accelerate tissue healing.
 When the patient’s own blood is drawn and spun in a centrifuge to isolate the platelets and their associated growth factors, the level of platelets is elevated from a concentration of 6% to 94%.
 This preparation is then injected into the damaged area, resulting in new cell growth, restored blood flow and tissue regeneration.

-Osteopathic Manipulation Treatment (OMT) is a system of hands-on techniques used by osteopathic physicians to alleviate pain and correct structural changes in the body that inhibit healthy function.
-It is effective in treating muscle pain, joint injuries, and fascia dysfunction.
-Because OMT improves blood flow and opens energy pathways through the body, it also helps nourish tendons and ligaments, relieves stress, and aids in detoxification.
+Osteopathic Manipulative Treatment is a procedure developed in 1874 by Andrew Taylor Still, a US physician who proposed that all parts of the body are connected by myofascial tissue.
+Osteopathy originated as a 19th century alternative medical approach emphasizing the physical manipulation of the neuromusculoskeletal system.
+OMT is a system of hands-on techniques used to alleviate pain and correct structural changes in the body.
+Because OMT improves blood flow and opens lymphatic pathways through the body, it also helps to nourish tendons and ligaments, relieves stress, and aids in detoxification.